 In this notebook we develop Mathematica tools for the Euclidean differential geometry of curves.
 We construct Modules for the calculation of all Euclidean invariants like arc length, curvatures, and Frenet formulas in the plane, the 3-space, and in n-dimensional Euclidean spaces.
-As an application we show that the curves of constant curvatures in the 4-dimensional Euclidean space are isogonal trajectories of certain circular tori and visualize them by stereographic projection.
-A short presentation of Euclidean curve theory as it is used in the present notebook is given in my paper [ECG] which may be downloaded from my homepage.
-In the book [G06], see also [G94], Alfred Gray presented Euclidean differential geometry with many applications of Mathematica.
+As an application we show that the curves of constant curvatures in the 4dimensional Euclidean space are isogonal trajectories of certain circular tori and visualize them by stereographic projection.
+A short presentation of Euclidean curve theory as it is used in the present notebook is given in my paper [ECG] which is included in the zipfile eudiffgeov4.zip, or may be downloaded from my my homepage, In the book [G06], see also [G94], Alfred Gray presented Euclidean differential geometry with many applications of Mathematica.
 I am very much obliged to Alfred Gray who already in 1988 introduced me to Stephen Wolfram's program Mathematica.
 Many thanks also to Michael Trott for valuable hints improving the effectivity of the symbolic calculations contained in this notebook.

 Revising this notebook I added subsection 4.5 about osculating circles and osculating spheres of a curve in the Euclidean space.
+The basic Mathematica package has been corrected and enlarged.
 I tested the notebook with Mathematica v.
 9.0.1, v.
-10, and v.11.1.1.
+10, v.11.1.1, and v.
+12.0.